KYVENetwork/ksync/README.md

 wget -O ~/.osmosisd/config/genesis.json https://github.com/osmosis-labs/networks/raw/main/osmosis-1/genesis.json
 ```

-Important: Don't include an addrbook.json and make sure persistent_peers and etc. are empty for now or else the node will connect to other peers.
-It should only connect
+Important: Don't include an addrbook.json and make sure persistent_peers and etc. (e.g. unconditional_peer_ids, private_peer_ids
-to our peer.
+and seeds) are empty for now or else the node will connect to other peers.
+It should only connect to our peer.

 when the config is done the node can be started